rkelson/metadata-asset-tracking-tool/metadata/water/lakes_nhd.md

 ### How was the dataset created?

 The United States Geological Survey ([USGS](usgs.gov)) maintains the current high-resolution NHD at a 1:24,000 scale.
-The NHD was originally created in the late 1990s by USGS in collaboration with the Environmental Protection Agency ([EPA](https://www.epa.gov/)) at a 1:100,000 scale, this moderate scale dataset is currently maintained by the EPA and is available nationwide.
+The NHD was originally created in the late 1990s by USGS in collaboration with the Environmental Protection Agency ([EPA](https://www.epa.gov/)) at a 1:100,000 scale.
+Both the high-resolution and moderate scale datasets are available nationwide.

 More information on the history of this database can be found in [publications](https://www.horizon-systems.com/NHDPlusData/NHDPlusV21/Documentation/History/Making_the_Digital_Water_Flow.pdf) from USGS and on the [NHD website](https://www.usgs.gov/national-hydrography/national-hydrography-dataset#:~:text=In%20the%20late%201990s%2C%20the,and%20those%20of%20other%20medium).